Join Higher Ground’s Team

 S.T.E.A.M Education Coordinator

-This is an AmeriCorps VISTA full-time position (1700 hours).
+This is an AmeriCorps full-time position (1700 hours).
 This AmeriCorps member will conduct the following activities in collaboration with Higher Ground staff:

 Program Coordination: The AmeriCorps member will collaborate with S.T.E.A.M. staff and volunteers to enhance student learning and experience in digital media, music, or robotics.
 They will also research best practices, identify challenges, implement strategies toaddress programming needs and leverage resources for maximum efficiency during the school year and summer programming.